-4.4 Assessing model fit: WAIC for Hierarchical and IRT Models
+Assessing Model Fit: WAIC for Hierarchical and IRT Models

-WAIC (the Watanabe-Akaike or widely applicable information criterion) is currently one of the more preferred model diagnostics for Bayesian models (e.g., Gelman et al. 2014).
+WAIC (the Watanabe-Akaike or widely applicable information criterion) is currently one of the more preferred model diagnostics for Bayesian models (e.g., Gelman et al., 2014).
 However, several open research questions remain under-explored when using WAIC with hierarchical or IRT models.

-WAIC is an approximation of leave-one-out validation, but approximating leave-one-out validation leads to a problem in IRT data over what ought to be "left out" when validating models.
-That is, should individual items be left-out for all unit-time periods, for units from a panel, or all unit-years?
+WAIC is an approximation of leave-oneout validation, but approximating leave-oneout validation leads to a problem in IRT data over what ought to be 'left out' when validating models.
+That is, should individual items be left out for all unit-time periods, for units from a panel or for all unit-years?
 Or should all the items be left out for one of these unit structures?
-Newly published research extends WAIC in cases in which items are clustered within an observation (Furr 2017) as well as other work incorporating time dynamics (Li et al. 2016).
-Another recent area of work are diagnostics, and best practices for WAIC and other models (Vehtari, Gelman and Gabry 2016).
+Newly published research extends WAIC to cases in which items are clustered within an observation (Furr, 2017) as well as other work incorporating time dynamics (Li et al., 2016).
+Another recent area of work is diagnostics, and best practices for WAIC and other models (Vehtari et al., 2017).